ember-learn/ember-blog/source/2020-01-10-the-ember-times-issue-130.md

 You can find the full list of features in the [Ember Guides](https://guides.emberjs.com/release/upgrading/current-edition/#toc_what-is-ember-octane).
 We'll highlight a few major ones below.

 1. **Glimmer components** offer a greatly simplified API, for both template and backing class.
-Say hi to native JavaScript classes!
+Say hi to outer HTML semantics and namespaced arguments!

 2. **Modifiers** let you interact with the DOM—animate this element, scroll to that element, autofocus on the first form input, etc. Modifiers work on *any* element.